crunchy-devops/jenkins-pic/PETCLINIC.md

 File Path: target/petclinic.war
 Remove for the time being, build other project in Post-build actions
 Hit Build now and check
-Check the result in sonar website , so you can see other metrics
+Check the result in nexus website , so you can see the war file saved.

 ## Step 4 --  docker Build with the artifact
  Click on new item enter a name petclinic-docker-build